 We continue to pioneer new treatments and support an active research programme that drives innovation and clinical excellence.

-In a recently published large study from London Egg Bank involving 559 consecutive recipients of frozen-thawed donor eggs (2017 – 2019), we have reported a live birth rate of 37.9% per embryo transfer.
-Estimates of cumulative live birth rates after three embryo transfers exceed 60%.
+In a published large study from London Egg Bank involving 559 consecutive recipients of frozen-thawed donor eggs (2017 – 2019), we have reported a cumulative live birth rates exceeded 60%.

 In almost all circumstances we only transfer one embryo in each treatment cycle.
 We are confident that transferring just one embryo will not compromise your chance of pregnancy and will reduce the risks to you and your baby from multiple pregnancies.
 Our goal is to give you the highest chance of success with the lowest associated risk.

-Our overall cumulative pregnancy rate from a single cohort of donated eggs is 74% after three embryo transfers.
+Our overall cumulative pregnancy rate from a single cohort of donated eggs is 70% after two embryo transfers.
 See table below.

 For further clarity, please note that a proportion (10-15%) of these pregnancies will not lead to successful deliveries.
 Therefore based on our current data the overall live birth rate will be nearer to 60%.

 You can choose to have egg donation treatment with a cohort of six or ten frozen eggs selected from our online data bank.
 If you already know that you would like to have a larger family, we advise you to select the option of ten eggs.